Curious-person/Object-Oriented-Programming/Recall/README.md

 #
 Polymorphism is an object whose identity can be more than one type (car (vehicle), bike (vehicle), boat (vehicle).
 Therefore, all 3 are vehicle).
 #
-Inheritance - a parent and child/s, association - basic correlation of two classes, aggregasion - one can be in a group and can be solo, composition - independency to one class
+Inheritance - a parent and child/s, association - basic correlation of two classes, aggregasion - one can be in a group and can be solo, composition - dependency to one class